COGNIMANEU/pilot02-physical-livox-lidar/README.md

 - Configuration files for the Livox Lidar device
 - Launch files for running the ROS 2 node
 - Docker setup for easy containerization
-- A Gazebo test environment to verify the topics published by the Livox driver
+- A docker-compose based test environment to verify the topics published by the Livox driver (lidar hardware required)

 ## Guidelines for build and test the component